gustavoc82/Data-Feeds-and-Technology/README.md

 - City
 - Market value

-The command line interface already calls a method `AddPropertyToWorksheet`, so you will simply have to implement this method.
+The command-line interface already calls a method `AddPropertyToWorksheet`, so you will simply have to implement this method.

-*Note:* It will be useful here to make use of a counter, which can be stored to the right of the last header, so that you have an easy reference to know how many rows of data are stored in the sheet.
+*Note:* It will be useful here to make use of a counter, which can be stored to the right of the last header so that you have an easy reference to know how many rows of data are stored in the sheet.
 This will be useful for the statistical calculations, and to know where each row should be inserted when adding new rows.
 The counter would be a number stored in a known cell.

 #### Answer